 and traditions with a students-first commitment.

 Website: UTC/Dean of Students

-Location: Founders Hall 100
+Location: Founders Hall Room 100

 Website: UTC/Stephanie Rowland

-- Office of Equity and Inclusion - proactively works to achieve institutional equity and diversity.
+- Office of Equity and Inclusion - Works proactively to achieve institutional equity and diversity.

-Location: 720 McCallie Avenue, Second Floor
+Location: 720 McCallie Ave., Second Floor

 Website: UTC/Equity and Inclusion

-Chattanooga Community Resources
+Chattanooga and Community Resources

 - Tennessee Valley Pride: http://tennesseevalleypride.com/